 The process for creating a Yahoo signature is completely different from the Gmail tutorial.
 However, I was able to find a way to do it and still use the same image I created for my Gmail account.
 Talk about efficiency!

 The first thing you’ll need to do is follow the Canva part of the tutorial by The Virtual Savvy (start at :50 and stop at 4:05) to create your actual image that we’ll use as part of the Yahoo signature tutorial, unless you already have a rectangular image, like I mentioned earlier.
-Once more, here’s the image I created in Canva.
+Once more, here’s an image I created in Canva.
 Keep in mind though, that your image can look however you want it to look!
 You can tell from the Gmail tutorial that my image and Abbey’s image look really different from one another.
 Make it your own!

 After you’ve created and downloaded your image, go here. https://www.wisestamp.com